steelkiwi/angular1-boilerplate/README.md

 ## Usage

+If you have `gulp-cli` installed in global packages you can use gulp commands else use `npm` commands:

-- `npm run build` to build an optimized version of your application in `/dist`
+- `gulp`, `gulp build` or `npm run build` to build an optimized version of your application in `/dist`
-- `npm run serve` to launch a browser sync server on your source files
+- `gulp serve` or `npm run serve` to launch a browser sync server on your source files
-- `npm run serve:dist` to launch a server on your optimized application
+- `gulp serve:dist` or `npm run serve:dist` to launch a server on your optimized application
-- `npm run test` to launch your unit tests with Karma
+- `gulp test` or `npm run test` to launch your unit tests with Karma
-- `npm run test:auto` to launch your unit tests with Karma in watch mode
+- `gulp test:auto` or `npm run test:auto` to launch your unit tests with Karma in watch mode

-If you have `gulp-cli` installed in global packages you can use equivalent:

-- `gulp` or `gulp build`
-- `gulp serve`
-- `gulp serve:dist`
-- `gulp test`
-- `gulp test:auto`

 ## Style-guides